alxtrnr/bongo-twisty/content/gallery/cycling/ireland/index.md

 +++
+title = "Between Points and Places" description = "A Bike Ride in Ireland" event = "" images = ["Crockuna.jpg"]
++++

-title = "Between Points and Places" description = "Photos from a bike ride in May 2025 between the Signature Discovery Points of Ireland’s Wild Atlantic Way.
+From a bike ride in May 2025 between the Signature Discovery Points of Ireland’s Wild Atlantic Way.
 I didn’t always stay on the official route, instead, I often just followed the shortest, most scenic and bike friendly roads between them.
-The gallery includes a mix of places - a few well-known spots, alongside quieter corners and views I found along the way." images = ["Crockuna.jpg"]
+The gallery includes a mix of places - a few well-known spots, alongside quieter corners and views I found along the way.
-+++

 {{< glightbox-figure
 src="Mannix Point.jpg"